-We're proud to be working in partnership with Breakthrough Cancer Research Ireland for a second year in a row.
+We're proud to have extended our partnership with Breakthrough Cancer Research Ireland for a third year.

 Why cancer inequality?